Phoumi Nosavan: 1960 Laotian Coups

 The International Control Commission established by the 1954 Geneva Conference was renewed and engineered a truce on 11 May 1961, while the details of a new Lao government could be settled.
-On 19 June 1961, the three feuding princes met in Zurich, with Cambodian Prince Norodom Sihanouk mediating.
+On 19 June 1961, the three feuding princes met in Zürich, with Cambodian Prince Norodom Sihanouk mediating.
 On the 22nd, Prince Souphanouvong, Prince Souvanna Phouma, and Prince Boun Oum agreed in principle upon provisional rule by an interim Lao government until elections could be held.
 However, Phoumi stalled upon details of the coalition government, insisting upon knowing the composition of the new cabinet.
-He intended to stonewall until he could foster a new government headed by King Sisavang Vatthana instead.
-His visit to Washington, DC after a Zurich meeting left him believing that the U.S. would back him, no matter what circumstances.
+He intended to stonewall it until he could foster a new government headed by King Sisavang Vatthana instead.
+His visit to Washington, DC after a Zürich meeting left him believing that the U.S. would back him, no matter what the circumstances.
 After his return to Laos, despite a ceasefire, troops under his command probed between Royal Lao Army and communist/Pathet Lao lines, retreating whenever they came up against the enemy.
-The communists fought them off, but did not retaliate.
+The communists fought them off, but did not retaliated.

 Much to the despair of the American advisers attached to his forces, Phoumi preferred to promote officers known for their incompetence while demoting his competent officers as Phoumi feared able and intelligent officers might be able to overthrow him while inept and stupid officers never would.
 General William H. Craig of the U.S. Army wrote after visiting Laos in August-September 1961 that: "He is the only driving force in Laos but to make him function successfully, we must get tough with him".
-Craig wanted Phoumi to change his promotion policy to start promoting able officers at the expense of his inept officers.
+Craig wanted Phoumi to change his promotion policy to start promoting able officers at the expense of his inept appointees.

 In late December, Phoumi accused the United States of a "defeatist policy", and of treating the Royal Lao Government "like a small child".
 There were months of wrangling concerning his role in the proposed coalition cabinet.
 On 25 March 1962, Phoumi, W. Averell Harriman, and Field Marshal Sarit Thanarat met in Nong Khai, Thailand.
-Sarit, who was kin to Phoumi, tried to convince him to join a coalition that split control of the military and police three ways among the Royalists, Neutralists, and Pathet Lao.
+Sarit, who was kin to Phoumi, tried to convince him to join a coalition that split control of the military and police on three ways among the Royalists, Neutralists, and the Pathet Lao.
 When Phoumi would not accept, he was subjected to a heated tirade by Harriman.
-However, as the latter was under orders to not cut U.S. aid to Laos, he had no leverage.
-Phoumi remained obdurate.
+However, as the latter was under orders to not cut U.S. aid to Laos, he had no leverage and Phoumi remained obdurate.
 He would not accept that the Defense and Interior ministries should be occupied by neutralists instead of rightists.